-Georgia resident students have the right to appeal the final decision to the Nonpublic Postsecondary Education Commission (NPEC) at: 2082 East Exchange Place, Suite 220, Tucker, Georgia 30084-5305; tel.: +1-770-414-3300; website: http://gnpec.org/consumer-resources/
+Georgia resident students have the right to appeal the final decision to the Nonpublic Postsecondary Education Commission (NPEC) at: 2082 East Exchange Place, Suite 220, Tucker, Georgia 30084-5305; tel.: +1-770-414-3300; website: www.gnpec.georgia.gov may require the student to fulfill (in all or in part) the degree requirements in effect at the time readmission is requested.
+These requirements may differ from those in effect at the time the student was first admitted to the university.